 - a.
 A substantial validation process undertaken as the data are received from jurisdictions. - b.
-Linking the National Hospital Cost Data Collection (NHCDC) cost file with the admitted patient care activity file at the patient level (which has recorded a success rate of approximately 96 per cent). - c.
-Matching mothers with unqualified neonates1 to ensure costs are properly attributed to the mothers.
+Linking the National Hospital Cost Data Collection (NHCDC) cost file with the admitted patient care activity file at the patient level (which has recorded a success rate of approximately 97.5%). - c.
+Matching mothers with unqualified neonates1 to ensure costs are properly attributed to the mothers. - d.
+Identifying any differences in patient characteristics or operational data recorded across the two data sets and reconciling these where appropriate. - e.
+Where reported, removing blood costs and/or any identified amounts related to Commonwealth pharmaceutical payments.